Benefits of Blood Donation Side Effects Advantages

 3. Iron Deficiency

-Regular blood donation may decrease iron levels in the body.
+Regular blood donation may cause a decrease in iron levels in the body.
 It can lead to iron deficiency.
 To minimise this risk, maintain a balanced diet rich in iron-rich foods and iron supplements.
 It can help restore iron levels in the body.

 Who can donate blood?